Rendering transparent overlapping meshes only once in URP

 The meshes default rendering causes them to be ordered differently based on how we look at them

 This effect is interesting, but it's not what we want.
-Fortunately there is a way to force materials to be rendered in a different order relative to each other.
-By modifying the Priority on our edges material we can tell the render pipeline to render our edges after rendering the infill, so they will only render on pixels which the infill did not render onto already.
+Fortunately, there is a way to force materials to be rendered in a different order relative to each other.
+By modifying the Priority on our edges material we can tell the render pipeline to render our edges after rendering the infill, so they will only render on pixels that the infill did not render onto already.

 By adjusting the material property of the edge, we can cause it to render and check the stencil buffer after the infill material renders